 Before you can start improving your website’s search engine rankings, you must understand the basics.
 Google’s algorithm is under lock and key.
 But through a combination of research and information directly from Google, we know specific things that matter.
 Some of these things include:

-• Mobile-Friendliness — Mobile search query volume, especially with local intent, increased dramatically from 2014 to 2019, and the trend shows no signs of slowing down.
+- Mobile-Friendliness — Mobile search query volume, especially with local intent, increased dramatically from 2014 to 2019, and the trend shows no signs of slowing down.
 That means your website needs to display correctly across a variety of devices.
 Does yours make the cut?
 Use the Mobile-Friendly Test tool to find out.
 More detail in Chapter 2.
 According to the American Bar Association’s (ABA) TechReport 2020, 68% of respondents say their sites are mobile-friendly.
 Most of the ones that aren’t?
 Law practices without partners.
+Having a mobile-friendly site helps to improve user experience.

 When Google sends someone to your website, it learns based on the action the visitor takes.
-If the visitor stays on your website, Google is more likely to continue referring traffic to you for similar searches.
-If the searcher returns to Google to find another result, you’re less likely to continue getting referrals for similar keywords.
+If the visitor stays on your website and has a positive user experience, Google is more likely to continue referring traffic to you for similar searches.
+If the searcher returns to Google to find another result, you’re less likely to continue getting referrals for similar keywords, which can affect your overall SEO success and total search visibility.

 With the basics out of the way, the following chapters go into more detail about these elements.
 And when it comes to promoting your website, Chapter 4 covers paid advertising methods, Chapter 6 covers social media, and Chapter 8 covers on-going efforts.